Skip to content

 One of the most significant archaeological sites in Greece is the Ancient Epidaurus.
-It is renowned for having an incredible ancient theatre with good acoustics.
-The area is excellent for vacations, though.
-In the Peloponnese region of mainland Greece, there is a place called Epidaurus.
+It is renowned for its incredible ancient theatre and good acoustics.
+The area is also excellent for vacations.
+Epidaurus is located in the Peloponnese region of mainland Greece.

 The historic site is adjacent to several lovely villages and beaches, including the seaside town of Ancient Epidaurus, a delightful fishing location with a few tiny beaches, fish restaurants, and studios.

 The Ancient Theatre is the most significant landmark in Epidaurus, Greece.
-The theatre is exceptional due to its good state of conservation, which allows it to be still in a functioning condition, in addition to the symmetry of its construction.
+It is exceptional due to its good state of conservation, which allows it to function still, and the symmetry of its construction.

 The superb acoustics of this building is another distinguishing feature.
 Even if you are seated in the very last row of the theatre, you will hear whatever you drop on the stage.